w3c/sync-media-pub/src/pages/sync-media.md

 ### Document Structure

 A SyncMedia document contains two parts: a `head` and a `body`.
+The head contains metainformation and track information.
 The temporal presentation of media objects is laid out in the body.
-Time containers can be used to render media in parallel or to arrange sub-sequences.
-The head contains metainformation and track information.
+Time containers can be used to render media in parallel or to arrange sequences.

 A SyncMedia document MUST have a `body`.
 It MAY have a `head`.